 It’s a pity smokers are expected to have to struggle like this.
 A description of two people’s experiences is very different from my experience as a doctor who’s successfully treated hundreds of smokers in face-to-face sessions.
 I should add that most of what I know about smoking I’ve learnt from my patients.

 The first thing I learnt is that stopping smoking needn’t be difficult at all; it can be surprisingly easy and even enjoyable.
-Second, the best way to stop is—just stop!
-It’s unfortunate that this is often referred to as ‘cold turkey’, implying you’ll go through a tough time after quitting abruptly.
+Second, the best way to stop is – just stop!
+It’s unfortunate that this is often referred to as cold turkey, implying you’ll go through a tough time after quitting abruptly.

 What I’ve found is that smokers can indeed stop abruptly and experience very little trouble.
 It all depends on one’s attitude.
 If you expect to go through hell, that’s probably what you’ll feel.
 On the other hand, with the right information and support, quitting without a struggle is within any smoker’s grasp.

 The problem is that nearly everyone, especially doctors, will tell you it’s going to be tough, and then they rub it in by mentioning a long list of unpleasant withdrawal symptoms as in the example above.
 (Try Googling nicotine withdrawal symptoms.)
-And it will take a long time: twenty-eight or thirty days or even longer.
+And it will take a long time: 28 or 30 days or even longer.
 There will inevitably be emphasis on nicotine treatment to help you get off your addiction to the nicotine in cigarettes.
 And if that doesn’t work, try a prescription drug for twelve weeks.
 You’re almost defeated before you start.

 The good news, however, is that all this is nonsense.
 In my experience the reality is as follows: